 How To Prevent Asthma In Children?

-The following tips may help prevent asthma attacks in some children.
+The following tips may help to prevent asthma attacks in some children.

 - Limit exposure to triggers